Thái Nguyên province: Economy and development

-Industrial zones

-Thai Nguyen's six industrial parks are spread over 1400 hectares of land area, five of which have already received funding.
-The province is promoting infrastructure investment in its 105-hectare Quyet Thang Hi-Tech Industrial Park that is situated eight kilometers away from Thai Nguyen city center.

-The province's plans include 35 industrial clusters with an area of nearly 1,260 hectares.
-The province has called for investment in 11 of these clusters, which have a planned area of over 280 hectares.
-The province aims to attract investment in secondary industries that complement the Samsung group and increase its localization degree.

-Specifically, industries in electronics, electric, software, high precision mechanical, and textile are favored.
-The investment locations promoted by Thai Nguyen include the industrial zones in Yen Binh, Diem Thuy, and Song Cong.
-These, along with the province-wide industrial clusters, are equipped with appropriate technical infrastructure to establish enterprises.

-To raise funds, Thai Nguyen provincial authorities encouraged investors to lease land for 50 years for a one lump sum payment.
-Consequently, these efforts led to the collection of US$65 million to develop industrial parks.

-The Diem Thuy Industrial Park is one such example and features 77 projects with combined investment exceeding US$1.1 billion.
-This park's projects are modern, eco-friendly, and employ over 20,000 locals.

 Irrigation and hydroelectric power

 Núi Cốc reservoir is 25 km west of Thái Nguyên city.
 It covers an area of 2500 ha with 23 m deep waters that can store 175 million cubic metres.
-The lake waters feeds an irrigation canal and a small hydroelectric power station with three units of 630 KW capacity each, for a total output of about 2 GWh.
+The lake waters feeds an irrigation canal and a hydroelectric power station with three units of 630 KW capacity each, for a total output of about 2 GWh.
 The irrigation system was built in 1977.
-However, the power plant construction on the irrigation canal was started in Jan 2008 and the plant commissioned in Jan 2010.
+The power plant construction on the irrigation canal was started in Jan 2008 and the plant commissioned in Jan 2010.
 A 22 kV transmission line carries the power to a nearby grid.

 Transport

 Two railway lines serve Thái Nguyên Province, and particularly the city of Thái Nguyên.
 The first line connects Hanoi Railway Station to Quán Triều Railway Station (Quán Triều Ward), and the second connects Lưu Xá Railway Station (Phú Xá Ward) to Hạ Long Railway Station, Hạ Long, via a railway junction at Kép in Bắc Giang province.
 Both lines were built after the First Indochina War; unlike most railway lines in Vietnam, which were established in metre gauge, the 163 km Luu Xa–Hạ Long line was built at standard gauge, and the 75 km Hanoi–Quán Triều line was built at mixed gauge.
 The rail spur connecting Luu Xa and Kép was a strategic line constructed between October 1965 and December 1966 by a railroad engineering division of the Chinese People's Liberation Army, who operated in North Vietnam repairing railway lines at the request of Ho Chi Minh.